-Association

-An association is used to associate data, text, and other artefacts with flow objects

-Note: in particular, input and output of activities

-An association is represented by a dotted line with a line arrowhead
+Association An association is used to associate data, text, and other artefacts with flow objects Note: in particular, input and output of activities ·····> An association is represented by a dotted line with a line arrowhead

 A Data Object represents information flowing through the process, such as business documents, e-mails or letters.
 Attaching a data object with an Undirected Association to a sequence flow indicates hand-over of information between the activities involved.
 A Directed Association indicates information flow.
 A data object can be read at the start of an activity or written upon completion.
 A Bidirected Association indicates that the data object is modified, i.e. read and written during the execution of an actvity.

+Graphical connecting objects

 There are three ways of connecting Flow objects (Events, Activities, Gateways) with each other or with other information - using sequence flows, message flows or associations.

-Normal sequence flow Conditional sequence flow Default sequence flow

-Message flow

-Association

-A Sequence Flow is used to show the order In which the activities in a process will be performed.
+Graphical connecting objects Normal sequence flow Conditional sequence flow Default sequence flow Message flow Association A Sequence Flow is used to show the order In which the activities in a process will be performed.
 A Sequence Flow can have condition expressions which are evaluated at runtime to determine whether or not the flow will be used.
 For Data-Based Exclusive Decisions or Inclusive Decisions, one type of flow is the Default condition flow.
 This flow will be used only if all other outgoing conditional flows are NOT true at runtime.
 A Message Flow is used to show the flow of messages between two participants that are prepared to send and receive them.
 In BPMN, two separate Pools in a Diagram can represent the two participants.
 An Association (directed, non-directed) is used to associate information with Flow Objects.
 Text and graphical non-Flow Objects can be associated with Flow objects.
+A few patterns Sequence: order fulfillment